Parkhead F.C.

 Parkhead Football Club was a Scottish football club from the Parkhead district of Glasgow who played in Scottish Junior Football Association competitions from their formation in 1880 until going out of business in 1963.
-Originally playing at The Sheddens on Old Shettleston Road, the club moved to Helenslea Park near current day Beattock/Sorby Streets in 1892 before development forced the club further out towards the Newbank/Lilybank area and into New Helenslea Park.
 In the early years of the Scottish Junior Cup, Parkhead appeared in nine finals and won the cup five times.
 The club supplied eight players who went on to become full Scotland internationals later in their careers and Andy Auld who played five times for the US national team.

-Location and history
+History

 Across London Road from Westthorn Park there was a football ground with an ash pitch, earthen terracing, and a perimeter fence of black-painted corrugated iron.
 This was the home ground of Parkhead Juniors Football Club.
 Founded in 1880 it was the oldest team in the Scottish Junior League.
 They were one of the eight founder members in 1895 of the Glasgow Junior League, the strongest Junior league of the era.

 They won the Scottish Junior Cup five times (1899, 1903, 1915, 1920 and 1924), and appeared as finalists in eight out of the 12 seasons from 1911.
 "If no single club could claim total dominance over the period (i.e. the first half of the 20th century) Parkhead at least merit an honourable mention with three league titles (one shared); four Glasgow Cups; two Junior cups and three other appearances in the final".
 On 10 April 1924, at the semi-final of the 1923–24 season they met neighbours Bridgeton Waverley at Celtic Park where they faced a crowd of 11,500, even though the SFA cup final was taking place at Hampden Park at the same time.
 Another strong Junior side, Strathclyde, were also based close by, but none of the three clubs survived into the late 20th century.